A Day in (or near) San José, Costa Rica

 After passing through Cartago you can continue on to the Orosí Valley which offers a scenic drive by lush rolling hills, coffee plantations and typical Costa Rican small town life.

-Contact us for details of tour operators.
+Contact Us for details about local tour operators.